KommuSoft/codeproject-articles/unique.md

 In this article, we propose a method that scales linearly with the number of items in the original collection.
 If the number of items to pick *k* is small, this algorithm will, given the original `ICollection<T>` allows random access not outperform the algorithm.
 If however the datastructure holding the original collection of elements only allows sequential access, or the number of items to pick *k* is close to the number of items in the collection *n*, our algorithm can outperform this.

 This article is structured as follows: we fist give an overview of the algorithm in pseudo-code and work out the probabilistic model.
 Next we consider weighted items, such that some items have a higher probability getting selected.
-Finally we look how we can speed up the algorithm given the collection provides an `Enumerator<T>` that can skip an arbitrary number of elements in constant time.
+Finally we look how we can speed up the algorithm given the collection provides an `Enumerator<T>` that can skip an arbitrary number of elements in constant time using *Stirling approximation*.
 We conclude this article by providing benchmark results for the discussed approach and the popular method using a `ISet<T>`.

 ## Algorithm overview